 The cold can also provide some relief for those having vaginal discomfort during sex, like postmenopausal women, says Dr. Green.
 “Especially if they’re having pain with insertion, it can numb (the vaginal opening) a little bit and give long-lasting moisture as well,” she says.

 It can work as a daily vaginal moisturizer

 As estrogen decreases after menopause, the walls of the vagina can become dry and thin.
 Dr. Green tells her postmenopausal patients to use a little coconut oil in and around their vagina every day to decrease irritation.
-While she doesn’t recommend using vitamin E oil for lubrication during intercourse, it also works as a general vaginal moisturizer outside of sex.
+While she doesn’t recommend using vitamin E oil as lubricant during intercourse, it also works as a general vaginal moisturizer outside of sex.

 Will it cause a yeast infection?

 I’ve read that coconut oil might disrupt vaginal pH because of its antifungal and anti-yeast properties, but Dr. Green says none of her patients have ever complained of getting a vaginal infection after using coconut oil.
 Since some vaginas react poorly to added ingredients — like parabens and glycerin — in many store-bought lubricant, Dr. Green says coconut oil can be a comfortable, preservative-free option.
 However, to err on the safe side, use a small amount to see how your body reacts.

 So if you decide to try it, remember to lay down a towel.
 While coconut oil can provide lasting lubricant, it can also leave you with lasting sheet stains too.